techiediaries/ahmed-bouchefra/_posts/2019-11-14-angular-tutorial-example-upload-files-with-formdata-httpclient-rxjs-and-material-progressbar.md

 -   We have installed Angular CLI, initialized a new project and created a couple of components with routing,
 -   We have configured HttpClient and Angular Material in our project and added an app shell that contains a topbar and navigation.

-## Step 7 — Creating an Angular File Upload Service
+## Angular 9 Tutorial, Step 7 — Creating an Angular File Upload Service

 Now, let’s create an Angular service that encapsulates the code for image file uploading in our project.